 Private student loans provide additional funding for a student that has not yet been matriculated into the

-NACTEL program.
+NACTEL program or has hit the aggregate limit with Stafford Loans.
 Depending on the lender, private loan (alternative loan) terms can vary considerably based

 on your credit history.